AbiJays/Introduction-to-Lists/lists.md

 # Editing/ changing the objects

-We do so by using the index, to change 'eat pie' to 'eat cake' we need to reassign the the 0 index and to do so we type
+We edit or change an object using the index, to change 'eat pie' to 'eat cake' we need to reassign the the 0 index and to do so we type

 ```python
 #lists.py